maleos1/uci_har/codebook.md

 8. The X tables are joined by row, the resulting data frame is called X_combined

 9. A summary table is created that contains the averages of the selected measurements, grouped by subject id and activity.
 This data frame is called X_summary.
-This is the data frame from which tidydata.txt can be manually created using the write.table() command.
+This is the data frame from which tidydata.txt is automatically created using the write.table() command.

 **3. Variable descriptions**